 Family myth has it that when I was born, I giggled as the doctor wrapped me in a cotton, pink polka-dot swaddle.
 More than 25 years later, I'm a grown-ass adult, but that now-tattered baby blanket is still part of my bedtime routine.
 To date, I have only *not* slept with my baby blanket (blankie, as I aptly named him) for five nights.
 Ever.

 Turns out, I'm not the only one who incorporates a stuffed animal or blanket into my #adulting: A 2017 survey commissioned by stuffed-animal maker Build-A-Bear found that, out of 2,000+ adults, 40 percent (!) still sleep with a teddy bear.

-That-and the responses to this^^ tweet-are enough evidence to suggest being a grown-up with a comfort object isn't totally far-out.
+That is enough evidence to suggest being a grown-up with a comfort object isn't totally far-out.
 But I can't help but wonder: Is it actually unhealthy to still sleep with a blankie or stuffed animal after a certain age?
 Here, the answer.

 What Are "Transitional Objects"?